OpenEPaperLink/OpenEPaperLink/Hardware/2.9-1.54 Flasher by ATC1441/README.md

 <img width="600" alt="atc1441_jig2" src="atc1441_jig2.jpg">

-- The Jig is printed in 3 parts, and uses the 1.3mm Pogo Pins
+- The Jig is printed in 3 parts, and uses the 1.5mm Pogo Pins like P100-H2
 - The Screws to connect the main and bottom body together need to be screwed in quite hard  anything from 1-3mm should work
 - The body and screws are designed for the ESP32 Lolin32 Lite board